What you’ll get from this guide

 Offer a trial clean at base rate.
 "Let us do one turnover and you'll see the difference" removes the risk for a new manager.
 Most convert to recurring after the first clean if you execute well.

 Never negotiate on base rate.
 Negotiate on volume discounts (5+ properties) or trial incentives — but don't let a manager talk you down on your standard per-property rate.
-Discounting signals that your standard rate was inflated.

 How to Raise Your STR Rates Without Losing Accounts

 Rate increases are inevitable — supply costs go up, labor goes up, and your efficiency gains over time should be rewarded.
-How you raise rates determines whether you keep accounts.

 - Give 30 days notice in writing — never surprise a property manager mid-month